Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

 Final integrative clinical course that allows for intensive application of primary care knowledge and skills in practice.
 Seminar allows for in-depth analysis of various clinical problems, scope of practice and professional role issues.
 This course provides students the opportunity to develop objectives for their own learning experiences in order to complete their individual achievement of the family nurse practitioner expected outcomes.
 The course provides the opportunity for extensive clinical experience under the guidance of a preceptor.
 Prereq: majors only.
 Special fee.

 NURS 944 - Population Health Promotion and Risk Reduction

 Students examine the theoretical and empirical bases for health promotion and risk reduction assessment and interventions to improve population health outcomes.
 International and national health objectives provide the organizing framework for the consideration of health behaviors.
 Health promotion and risk reduction are examined within an ecological perspective, including critical social, political, racial/ethnic, cultural and economic environments.
 Students examine issues that impact individual, family, and community wellness throughout the lifespan.
 Prereq: majors only.

-NURS 952 - Clinical Nursing Leadership I
+NURS 952 - Clinical Nursing Leadership

 NURS 952C - Clinical Nursing Leadership Clinical

-This clnical course focuses on the integration of systems thinking when engaging in clinical nursing leadership and the application of systems theory in analyzing dynamic health systems.
-This course immerses the student in a clinical microsystem to facilitate the development of the clinical nurse leader role with an aggregate focus (e.g., long term care, community/public health agencies; amubulatory care clinics; health centers; schools; and acute care settings).
+This clinical course focuses on the integration of systems thinking when engaging in clinical nursing leadership and the application of systems theory in analyzing dynamic health systems.
+This course immerses the student in a clinical microsystem to facilitate the development of the clinical nurse leader role with an aggregate focus (e.g., long term care, community/public health agencies; ambulatory care clinics; health centers; schools; and acute care settings).
 Prereq: majors only.
 Special fee.